a-smaruj/CAPM_Project/README.md

 ## General

 The main idea is to create Capital Asset Pricing Model based on data from [https://finance.yahoo.com/](https://finance.yahoo.com/) and compare the values of beta of investment before and after 2008-2009 Global Financial Crisis.
-All results are collected in a generated pdf report in results folder.
+All results are collected in a generated pdf report in <code>results</code> folder.

 ## Used data